novacrazy/rust-softrender/README.md

 * Stencil buffer
 * Generic texture support
 * Multi-target framebuffers
-    * Such as multiple color components, which useful for deferred rendering.
+    * Such as multiple color components, which is useful for deferred rendering.
 * Framebuffer to texture conversion, to compliment the above points.

 ### Glaring Problems